 - Contributions over $50 cannot be in cash

-- Detailed documentation of contributors (more information forthcoming)
+- Detailed documentation of contributors must be kept

-- A contribution that is made by the candidate or candidate’s family is subject to the same disclosure as any other contribution received by the candidate.
+- A contribution made by the candidate or candidate’s family is subject to the same disclosure as any other contribution received by the candidate.

-(The State Board of Elections is required to evaluate the maximum contribution limitation every two years pursuant to NCGS § 163-278.13(b).
-The maximum contribution limitation as of January 1, 2021 is $5,600 and remains in effect through December 31, 2022.)
+(The State Board of Elections is required to evaluate the maximum contribution limitation every two years pursuant to NCGS § 163-278.13(b).)

 Campaign Finance Reporting Forms